daeh/zotero-markdb-connect/README.md

 - Run Zotero (version 5.x)
 - Go to `Tools -> Add-ons`
 - `Install Add-on From File`
-- Choose the file `zotero-obsidian-citations-0.0.1.xpi`
+- Choose the file `zotero-obsidian-citations-0.0.2.xpi`
 - Restart Zotero

 ## Setup

+ZoteroObsidianCitations need to maps BBT citekeys to your Zotero Item IDs.
+The easiest way to do this is to specify the path to an auto-updating BBT JSON export of your library.
+Alternatively, if your MarkDown notes include the Zotero Item Key, you can specify a RegEx to extract the ZoteroKey from the note contents.

+### _BetterBibTex JSON_ Export Method

 If you're already using [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), you've set up an auto-updating BetterBibTex (BBT) export of your library.
 You'll now need to make another BBT export that contains both the BBT citekeys and the Zotero item IDs.

-- Export your library in the "***BetterBibTex JSON***" format (not "*Better CSL JSON*", which does not include the Zotero IDs).
+- Export your library in the "**_BetterBibTex JSON_**" format (not "_Better CSL JSON_", which does not include the Zotero IDs).
   - Click `File -> Export library`.
   - Check the "Keep Updated" box in the export options.
   - You can save this JSON anywhere, but it usually makes sense to save it next to the BBT export that `obsidian-citation-plugin` uses.
 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),

-  - Specify the location of the "*BetterBibTex JSON*" formatted file you just exported.
+  - Specify the location of the "_BetterBibTex JSON_" formatted file you just exported.
   - Specify the location of the folder that contains your `obsidian-citation-plugin` reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).

     - NB this add-on expects that your reading note files begin with `@citekey` (e.g. a reading note might have the file name `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BBT citekey).

   - Optionally, you can have ZoteroObsidianCitations read the metadata of your markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).